Traveling is hard. But making a great travel video doesn’t have to be.

 Changing the FPS on your iPhone

-- Near the bottom, under the Camera tab, change Record Video to 1080p HD at 60 fps
+- Near the bottom of the next page, change Record Video to 1080p HD at 60 fps.

 Ta-to-the-da.
 You are now a professional videographer.